Stephen King says, about life as a writer:

 Anyway, my first idea was to start the blog, get some business cards printed up, and jack up the prices of my private lessons…

-Based solely on the prestige that “having a website” gives you.
+Based solely on the prestige that “having a website” would give me.

 It didn’t work.